Early Birds boating and safety instructions

 An 120v inverter with its own 12V Battery is installed in the engine room.
 The inverter is always left on.
 The inverter outlet plug is at the rear of the cockpit and will attach to the 120v boat outlet plug to supply 120V to the fridge, microwave, toaster and coffee maker and all 120V receptacles to work while underway or at anchor.
 Do not operate more than one appliance at a time.
 The Hot water heater, the Cook top range and the Battery charger operate only on shore power.
 An alarm will sound when the inverter depletes its battery.
 Running the engine for 15 minutes should recharge the batteries.

 The Nautilus portable power pack is constantly plugged to its charger in the cabin.
 The power pack gives a 12v battery that is used to power the Dinghy electric motor, power the electric dinghy air pump, boost the engine starting battery, provide a cigarette lighter power outlet, provide a USB power outlet to plug your cell phone at night.
 Furthermore it has a limited capacity 120v power outlet.
 The power pack also has a red and green navigation light.
 It can be used in case the boat navigation light is burnt out.

-– Remove Shore power cord and take it with you
+– Disconnect extension power cord and take it with you

 – Do not use more than one 120v appliance at a time